Deaf Aotearoa aims to create opportunities so Deaf people can achieve their aspirations.

 Service delivery and operational costs are Deaf Aotearoa’s fundraising priorities.
 This can mean some projects, like building development or events, are dependent on donations and bequests.
 Most donations and bequests are made for general purposes, allowing Deaf Aotearoa to use these gifts wherever they are needed most.
 Donations and bequests given for a specific purpose are used as intended by the giver.

-Thank you so much, we really appreciate your support :-)
+Kia ora Jeffin, thank you so much, we sincerely appreciate it :-)